13769 Main St #200, Lemont, IL 60439

 Safety tips for truck drivers at night

-1. Put your seatbelt on
+Put your seatbelt on

 Even if you follow all the rules, there is still the possibility of an accident.
 Having your seatbelt on will prevent you from flying through the windshield in case of an accident.
 It has the potential to save your life and assist you in maintaining vehicle control.

-2. Avoid driving while sleepy
+Avoid driving while sleepy

-3. Carry out a thorough pre-trip inspection
+Carry out a thorough pre-trip inspection

-4. Dim the lights
+Dim the lights

-High-contrast lighting can cause fatigue and dizziness.
+High contrast lighting can cause fatigue and dizziness.
 This is particularly true while traveling through rural areas.
 Long stretches without civilization or streetlights will make you realize the contrast between the blackness outside the cab and the brilliant gauges and other lights within.
 Reduce the brightness of your dashboard lights, but leave them bright enough to see.

-5. Keep an eye out for signs
+Keep an eye out for signs

-6. Lower the temperature in the cab
+Lower the temperature in the cab

 You'll be lulled to sleep in an 80-degree cab.
-Maintain a comfortable temperature halfway between 'cool' and 'chilly.'
+Maintain a comfortable temperature that is halfway between 'cool' and 'chilly.'
 You've gone too far if you're shivering or your fingers are stiff.
 Is it not enough?
 Open the windows a little.
 The shock of frigid air above your head will quickly wake you awake.

-7. Share the road
+Share the road

-8. Watch out for stopped vehicles
+Watch out for stopped vehicles

 If you see a vehicle stopped on the side of the road, try switching lanes to give them some room.
 Slow down as you pass them.
-Watch for them as they may attempt to merge with traffic in dangerous situations.
-If you watch for them, their errors won't put you at risk.
+Keep an eye out for them as they may attempt to merge with traffic in dangerous situations.
+If you keep an eye out for them, their errors won't put you at risk.

-9. Maintain a safe speed limit
+Maintain a safe speed limit

 You may be in a hurry to get to your next job, but speeding could put you even more behind.
 Speeding can lead to traffic tickets as well as accidents.
-You might not notice an animal jumping out at you or a drunk motorist approaching from the side if you're driving too fast.
+You might not notice that an animal is jumping out at you or that a drunk motorist is approaching from the side if you're driving too fast.
 Drive the speed limit for the sake of yourself and others on the road.

-10. Practice patience
+Practice patience

 When delays force you to go behind schedule, you may begin to feel pressed to move more quickly.
 It's easy to become frustrated when people appear to be preventing you from getting to your destination on time.
 As you travel along the highway, remain cool and patient.
 Allow yourself plenty of time to come to a complete halt.
 You will make unnecessary mistakes as a result of your road anger.

-11. Drive in the right lane
+Drive in the right lane

-12. Mix in some quiet time with listening to the radio
+Mix in some quiet time with listening to the radio

-13. Have a safety kit
+Have a safety kit

 A vehicle safety pack can help you prepare for a variety of situations.
 A small tool kit, a flashlight, and replacement lights and fuses may be useful additions.
 Extra flashlight batteries should also be brought.
 Incorporate a basic safety kit inside your vehicle.
-If you become trapped, remember to bring emergency supplies such as a blanket and extra water.
+In case you become trapped, remember to bring emergency supplies such as a blanket and extra water.
 If you want to know more about what you need, check out our article about the trucking equipment you should have in your truck.

-14. Take a step out of the truck
+Take a step out of the truck

 Pull over and get out as soon as you can.
 Even a few minutes of wandering about, staring at the sky, or exploring the rest area might help your brain get back into gear.
 The key is to keep moving while actively looking around.
 Don't merely check your phone while leaning against the door.
 Use the time to inspect your truck if you wish to multitask.

-15. Make a route plan
+Make a route plan

 Never go without first planning your journey thoroughly.
-Of course, you must know where you're going, but there are certain advantages to conducting more research.
+Of course, you must know where you're going, but there are certain advantages to conducting some more research.
 Check the weather, traffic laws, and animal activity in your area.
 Make a list of everything that could affect your vacation.
 For example, consider a less windy, hilly route if winter weather is a worry.

-16. Take a break
+Take a break

 Being a truck driver is a serious job that requires you to look after yourself and the people around you.
 Follow these safety tips to reduce dangers and have a good time on your trip.